pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 pd.DataFrame(exposure)
 ```

-A 0 in this data strucuture means the employee has already quit and no longer exists in the "at-risk" pool at that point in time.
+A 0 in this data structure means the employee has already quit and no longer exists in the "at-risk" pool at that point in time.
 Whereas a 1 in this structure means the pool is in the risk pool and should be used to calculate the instantenous hazard at that interval.

 With these structures we are now in a position to estimate our model.
 Following Austin Rochford's example we again use the Poisson trick to estimate the Proportional hazard model.
 This might be somewhat surprising because the Cox Proportional Hazard model is normally advertised as a semi-parametric model which needs to be estimated using a partial likelihood due to the piecewise nature of the baseline hazard component.

 The trick is to see that Poisson regression for event counts and CoxPH regression are linked through the parameters which determine the event-rate.
 In the case of predicting counts we need a latent risk of a event indexed to time by an offset for each time-interval.
 This ensures that the likelihood term for a kind of Poisson regression is similar enough to the likelihood under consideration in the Cox Proportional Hazard regression that we can substitute one for the other.
-In other words the Cox Proportional hazard model can be estimated as GLM using a Poisson likelihood where we specify an "off-set" or intercept modification for each point on the time-interval:
+In other words the Cox Proportional hazard model can be estimated as GLM using a Poisson likelihood where we specify an "off-set" or intercept modification for each point on the time-interval.
+Using Wilkinson notation we can write:

 $$ CoxPH(left, month) \sim gender + level $$